eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

           foo/
             foo.properties

-Resources in the subdirectory `resource/net/example/foo` are packaged into the module archive for the module `net.example.foo`, and into a directory of the module respository where they're accessible to the JavaScript runtime.
+Resources in the subdirectory `resource/net/example/foo` are packaged into the module archive for the module `net.example.foo`, and into a directory of the module repository where they're accessible to the JavaScript runtime.

 At runtime, the resource may be loaded by calling [`resourceByPath()`](#{site.urls.apidoc_1_3}/meta/declaration/Module.type.html#resourceByPath)